Acoustic interactions between inversion symmetric and asymmetric two-level systems: Introduction

 Here $S_j^z=\pm 1/2$ denote the two states of the TLS at site $j$, $u^{\alpha \beta} \equiv \partial u^{\alpha}/\partial{\bf r}^{\beta}$ is the phonon field, where $u$ is the phonon amplitude, $\alpha, \beta \equiv x,y,z$, and $\gamma$ is the TLS-phonon interaction parameter.
 The interaction of the phonon field with the tunneling amplitude of the TLS is small, and therefore neglected\cite{AHV72,Phi72}.

 The TLS-phonon interaction as given in Eq.(\ref{impurityphonon}) gives rise to an effective TLS-TLS interaction mediated by the phonon field\cite{BH77,SS08}, which takes the form

 where $U_{ij}$ is effectively random interaction with $1/r^3$ dependence for distance $r \gg a_0$.
 Here $a_0$ denotes the typical interatomic distance.
-The STM, however, assumes that the TLSs are non-interacting, an assumption that is sufficient to explain many of the properties of amorphous solids in the universal regime, $T<T_U \approx 3$K (notable exceptions are the phenomena of spectral diffusion\cite{BH77} and the dipole gap arising at very low temperatures, $T<0.1$K\cite{Bur95,RNO96,LNRO03}).
+These TLS-TLS interactions dictate the formation of a glassy phase in disordered lattices (see e.g. Ref.~\cite{HKL90}), and various low energy properties of the glassy phase in disordered lattices and amorphous solids.
+The STM, however, assumes that the TLSs are non-interacting, an assumption that is sufficient to explain many of the properties of amorphous solids in the universal regime, $T<T_U \approx 1-3$ K (notable exceptions are the phenomena of spectral diffusion\cite{BH77} and the dipole gap arising at very low temperatures, $T<0.1$K\cite{Bur95,RNO96,LNRO03}).
 Reconciliation of the assumption of non-interacting TLSs with the presence of TLS-phonon interaction is explained by the low density of TLSs, and consequent smallness of the typical interaction.

+Various attempts were made to generalize the STM in an effort to explain quantitative universality, as well as phenomena such as the plateau in thermal conductivity between $\approx 2-10$ K shared between all amorphous solids and disordered lattices exhibiting the universal behavior.
+These attempts include specific theories for the disordered lattices\cite{KFAA78,SC85,GRS88,SK94}, theories of interacting TLSs\cite{YL88,Bur95,BNOK98,VL11}, and theories introducing soft potential modes\cite{KKI83,BGG+92,Par94,Kuhn03,PSG07}.

 Recently a new model was suggested, which is based on the different properties of the interaction of inversion symmetric and inversion asymmetric TLSs with the phonon field\cite{SS09}.
 A TLS in which the two states are related to each other by inversion with respect to a midpoint, e.g. $180^{\circ}$ flip of CN impurity in a KBr lattice, does not interact with the phonon field, but only with the second derivative of the phonon amplitude\cite{SS08}